 From Mount Hachimantai in the east (closed in winter)

-On weekends and during holidays from mid April to late October, there are a very small number of buses between Goshogake Onsen and Hachimantai-chojo bus stop near the summit of Mount Hachimantai (25 minutes, 460 yen).
+On weekends and national holidays from mid April to mid September and daily during the autumn color season from mid September to mid October, there two buses per day between Goshogake Onsen and Hachimantai-chojo bus stop near the summit of Mount Hachimantai (25 minutes, 470 yen).
 During the winter the road to the summit of Mount Hachimantai gets closed to buses and cars.